open-component-model/ocm/docs/pluginreference/plugin_accessmethod_identity.md

 ```
   -C, --credential <name>=<value>   dedicated credential value (default [])
   -c, --credentials YAML            credentials
-  -h, --help                        help for get
+  -h, --help                        help for identity
 ```

 ### Description

-Evaluate the given access specification and return the described blob on *stdout*.
+Evaluate the given access specification and return a inexpensive identity of the blob content if possible on *stdout*.

 ### SEE ALSO